Strivin0311/long-llms-learning/methodology/extrapolative_pes.md

 ### Preliminaries

-* **Positional Embeddings (PEs)**.
+* **Sinusoidal PE**.
 Unlike recurrent neural networks(RNNs), Transformers process input tokens in parallel as a bag-of-words and lack an inherent sense of sequence order.
 To preserve the sequential information, the vanilla Transformer presents a novel Sinusoidal PE (SinPE).
 As depicted in the equation below, every entry in each dimension of SinPEs is derived based on trigonometric functions like $sin$, $cos$, and the periods vary exponentially with respect to absolute token positions, where base is a large integer manually set to 10000 according to the original paper without further explanation, and $d$ is the unit embedding dimension of hidden states.

 $$
 \begin{align}